17 Insightful eCommerce Statistics about the Latest Trends and Developments in the Industry

 But we already figured it’s not millennials that are constantly playing on their phones.
 Now ecommerce facts are here to show you millennials shop less too.

 Turns out it’s Generation X that shops the most.

 Wikipedia defines Generation X as the people born from the early-to-mid 1960s to the early 1980s.
 That means the likeliest age of online shoppers is between 40 and 60 years old.

-And millennals don’t even come second in this e-commerce statistic.
+And millennials don’t even come second in this ecommerce statistic.
 They come third.
 The honorable second place goes to baby boomers.
 That’s the generation born between 1946 and 1964.

 Now can we please stop blaming millennials for being addicted to the internet?

 Just kidding, no need for such drastic changes in perception.